AayushChaturvedi/InterestingAlgorithms/README.md

 # Huffman Encoding
    This is the famous Huffman Encoding for losseless data compression.
-The programme generates binary codes which are prefix free (and therefore no clashing possible) and are such that it minimises the Average Encoding Length, defined as ( for a binary Tree T, where the probability of occurence of the ith data string in the given data is p[i] and depth of the data string in T is d[i])
+The programme generates binary codes which are prefix free (and therefore no clashing possible) and are such that it minimises the Average Encoding Length, defined as ( for a binary Tree T, where the probability of occurence of the ith data string in the given data is pi and depth of the data string in T is di)

    ![imageforgithub](https://user-images.githubusercontent.com/23059190/41183893-a48242e2-6b9a-11e8-8935-6097893c4ebe.png)